Tinysqua/GFE-Mamba/GEF-Mamba_ADNI_Dataset/readme.md

 ```
 pretrain_MRI-PET\find_mri-pet.py
 ```
-then save the data into the ADNI web folder using
+Then save the data into the ADNI web folder using
 ```
 pretrain_MRI-PET\get_mri-pet.py
 ```